InformaticsMatters/docking-validation/targets/cdk2/expts/vs-rdock-expt1/README.md

 ## Requirements

-Nextflow and Docker must be installed on the host machine.
+Nextflow and Docker (or Singularity) must be installed on the host machine.

 ## To run